google/go-github/README.md

 }
 ```

-To detect an API secondary rate limit error, you can check if the error is a
+To detect an API secondary rate limit error, you can check if the error is an
 `AbuseRateLimitError`.

 ```go